SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 # ##############################################################################
 # WARNING
 # ##############################################################################
-# S6 expects to manage that reacts to SIGTERM signal to be stopped.
-HAProxy
+# S6 expects the processes it manages to stop when it sends them a SIGTERM signal.
-# does not gracefully stop when he receives such signals.
-In place, the SIGUSR1
+# The Serf agent does not stop properly when receiving a SIGTERM signal.
-# is used to do a graceful shutdown.
 #
-# Therefore, we need a tricky approach to remedy the situation.
+# Therefore, we need to do some tricks to remedy the situation.
 We need to
-# "simulate" the SIGTERM and to quit HAProxy correctly.
-This trick is mainly
+# "simulate" the handling of SIGTERM in the script and send to Serf the signal
-# based on the same we applied for Serf.
-We will see in few lines where is the
-# difference.
+# that makes it quit (SIGINT).
 #
-# Basically, there are the steps we need:
+# Basically we need to do the following:
-# 1. Keep track of the process id (PID) of HAProxy
+# 1. Keep track of the process id (PID) of Serf Agent
-# 2. Catch the SIGTERM from S6 and transform it to another mechanism to HAProxy
+# 2. Catch the SIGTERM from S6 and send a SIGINT to Serf
-# 3. Make sure this shell script will never end before S6 stop it but when
+# 3. Make sure this shell script will not stop before S6 stops it, but when
 #    SIGTERM is sent, we need to stop everything.

 # Get the current process ID to avoid killing an unwanted process
 pid=$$

-# Define a function to stop HAProxy process in a proper way.
+# Define a function to kill the Serf process as Serf does not accept SIGTERM.
 In
-# place, we will send a SIGUSR1 signal to the process to stop it correctly.
+# place, we will send a SIGINT signal to the process to stop it correctly.
 sigterm() {
   kill -USR1 $pid
 }